Terran-Source/node-dot-config/README.md

 ###### environment

-- example: `dev`, `test`, `staging`, `prod`
+- example: `dev`, `test`, `uat`, `staging`, `prod` etc.

-The application environement name, which to load the configuration file for.
-Should be lowercase (by tradition) & not contain any space.
+The application environment name, which to load the configuration file for.
+Should be lowercase (by tradition) & not contain any space or special character.

 ###### filename (with extension)